A2osX/A2osX/README.md

 ### KansasFest 2021

-The A2osX team is proud to present "A2osX and the Languages of Development", a virtual KansasFest 2021 presentation by Patrick Kloepfer, which you can find **[here](https://www.youtube.com/watch?v=5OO9vj991vo)**
+The A2osX team is proud to present "A2osX and the Languages of Development," a virtual KansasFest 2021 presentation by Patrick Kloepfer, which you can find **[here](https://www.youtube.com/watch?v=5OO9vj991vo)**.

 ### Upcoming Release - 0.94 Stable Alpha